 IS IT WORTH BUYING PROPERTY IN TURKEY

-HOWEVER, THERE ARE OTHER SIDES TO THE STORY
+THERE ARE OTHER SIDES TO THE STORY

 There are more Estate Agents in the area than mosquitoes!
-I do not know which one will provide you the best service as I have not purchased any property myself from an estate agent.
+I do not know which one will provide you with the best service as I have not purchased any property myself from an estate agent.

 I always suggest to my friends to not hurry into purchasing a property in the first place unless they are %100 sure, Especially if you want to live there.
-I say rent a place for some while before you decide to make the big move.
+I say rent a home for some while before you decide to make the big move.

-If you are not happy with the area or what ever it is, pack your bags and move to another rented property.
+If you are not happy with the area or whatever it is, pack your bags and move to another rented property.
 You will not have this chance if you own the property.

-Are you going to let out your place ?
+Are you going to let out your place?
 Take into consideration that not many people do make money from rental.

 READ FIRSTWHAT NEXT WHAT HAPPENS PROPERTY ISSUES